rootadm79/freemint_os_distro/README.md

-# Create updated README.md with stool.tos section

-content = """# FreeMiNT OS Distro 26.1

-> 🚀 Ready-to-boot FreeMiNT distribution for Atari Falcon, TT and accelerator systems
+🚀 Ready-to-boot FreeMiNT distribution for Atari Falcon, TT and accelerator systems

 ---